svlentink/9292/README.md

-This is based on my 'Studenten OV'; in the morning I want to get to my University/Internship, and the rest of the time (defaultDestination), it routes me home.
+This is based on my 'Studenten OV'; in the morning I want to get to my University/Internship, and the remaining time (defaultDestination), it routes me home.
 Currently, you can specify as many locations/schedules as you want, and one defaultDestination.

 ## What to do